Christine Baugh, PhD

-Dr. Baugh is an NIMH Postdoctoral Fellow in Mental Health Policy in the Department of Health Care Policy at Harvard Medical School.
+Dr. Baugh is an Assistant Professor of Medicine at the Center for Bioethics and Humanities, CU Anschutz Medical Campus.
+Previously, she was a Fellow in Mental Health Policy in the Department of Health Care Policy at Harvard Medical School.
 Her dissertation work (profiled here) focused on injury risk perceptions and decision making in college athletes.
 Her previous work in this area includes research on concussion-related policy, education, epidemiology, and physical and mental health consequences of brain injury.
 Dr. Baugh is also interested in multi-stakeholder decision making, policy implementation, empirical approaches to address ethical questions, and data visualization.

 Dr. Baugh graduated from Harvard College with an AB in History and Science and a Certificate from Harvard’s Mind Brain and Behavior program.
 Following graduation, Christine pursued an MPH in Health Law, Bioethics, and Human Rights at Boston University School of Public Health.
 She won multiple awards for her capstone work focused on legislative approaches to reduce pediatric concussion.
 While at Boston University, Christine pursued research at the Boston University Chronic Traumatic Encephalopathy Center, examining the possible long-term effects of repetitive brain injury.
 In 2012, she was appointed as a Research Instructor in the Department of Neurology at Boston University School of Medicine.
 Christine was a Lab Fellow at Harvard’s Edmond J. Safra Center for Ethics from 2013-2015, a Graduate Student Fellow at the Petrie Flom Center for Health Law Policy Biotechnology and Bioethics 2014-2015, and is currently a National Collegiate Athletic Association Graduate Student Grant Award Recipient and a Graduate Research Assistant in the Division of Sports Medicine at Boston Children’s Hospital.
 She was recognized as a game changer by the Forbes 30 Under 30 (Sports) in 2016.
 Dr. Baugh received her PhD in health policy from Harvard University in 2018.